platers/obsidian-linter/docs/rules.md

 	- [ ] Item 3
 ``````

-### Space between Chinese Japanese or Korean and English or numbers
+### Space between Chinese, Japanese, or Korean and English or numbers

-Alias: `space-between-chinese-japanese-or-korean-and-english-or-numbers`
+Alias: `space-between-chinese,-japanese,-or-korean-and-english-or-numbers`

 Ensures that Chinese, Japanese, or Korean and English or numbers are separated by a single space.
 Follows these [guidelines](https://github.com/sparanoid/chinese-copywriting-guidelines)